mikedeskevich/fetal-ae/Analysis of Adverse Event Rates.md

 After running the simulation, in 2021 our sample population grew to 125,981,000, with a total of 146,200,000 (current vaccinated living plus the accumulated vaccinated dead) receiving at least one dose of the Flu vaccine since 1998 (116% of the current population).
 Now, we scale this estimate to the true 2022 the total population of 334,805,000 (reference: https://population.un.org/), we estimate the same fraction of 116% of the current poplulation vaccinated since 1998, that results in roughly a total 389 million people in the US that have received at least one dose of flu vaccine.
 Using the same scaling factor for a world population of 7.95 billion, we get an estimate of 9.23 billion people worldwide who have received at least one dose of the flu vaccine since 1998.
 These are all rough estimates given the limited data available; however, even if these estimates are high by a factor of 10 (highly unlikely), the signals reported below are still significant.

+Kwong, et al. track the number of vaccine doses a population of 38,766 people had over a 10-year period (Table 4 in their paper).
+A weighted average of the number of doses given per peson over that 10-year period is 0.62 doses/person/year.
+Our estimates of 9.23 billion people receiving 66 billion doses globally (0.30 doses/person/year) and 389 million people receiving 3.3 billion doses in the US (0.35 doses/person/year) provide more evidence that our estimates are not wildly inconsistent with existing studies.
+Kwong, et al. are specifically studying people in the 65+ age category, which has roughtly double the uptake of the general population (reference:https://www.cdc.gov/flu/fluvaxview/coverage-1819estimates.htm), consistent with our estimates.

 In Table 1 below we show the count of AE reported post vaccine in VAERS along with the mean rate of report over the time tracked, the mean rate of report per billion doses given, and the mean rate of report per billion people vaccinated.
 Report count and rates for the COVID-19 Vaccine are on the top line with the counts and rates for the Flu vaccine below them for each AE.
 The same data for global counts and rates is shown in Table 2.

 | Adverse Event | US Count of AE reports post Vaccine | US Rate of reported AE<br/>(count/Month) | US Rate of reported AE<br/>(count/billion doses) | US Rate of reported AE<br/>(count/billion people vaccinated) |